 Slowing down grease trap issues

 Grease trap cleaning is the best way to prevent grease trap issues from happening.
-You can aid in the process by making sure everyone who uses your sinks knows not to dump large amounts of grease into them.
+You can aid in the process by making sure everyone knows not to dump large amounts of grease into them.

-Keep a metal container handy in which to pour excess cooking grease, and then dispose of it the way you dispose of other trash.
+Keep a metal container handy to pour excess cooking grease, then dispose it the way you dispose other trash.
 It’s even a good idea to use a paper towel to wipe out greasy cookware before washing it.